STRYKER316/DE_Zoomcamp/Notes/week1_docker-terraform.md

 Check the completed `upload_yellow_taxi_data.ipynb` [in this link](../week1_docker-terraform/2_docker-sql/upload_yellow_taxi_data.ipynb) for a detailed guide.
 Feel free to copy the file to your work directory; in the same directory you will need to have the CSV file linked above and the `ny_taxi_postgres_data` subdirectory.

-## Connecting pgAdmin and Postgres containers with the help of Docker Network
+## Connecting pgAdmin and Postgres containers with Docker Networking

 _([Video03 - Connecting pgAdmin and Postgres](https://www.youtube.com/watch?v=hCAIVe9N0ow&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=5))_